justincpresley/map-suite/docs/renderer.md

 	* [x, y] an array containing an x-value and a y-value
 * Usage: `longLatToCoords(long, lat)`
 ## `plotLine`
 * Description: Draws a line on the screen from one lat/long coordinate pair to another.
-Can have a label with different style parameters.
+Can have several style parameters.
 * Parameters:
   * longA: the longitude of end A
   * latA: the latitude of end A
   * longB: the longitude of end B
   * latB: the latitude of end B
   * an optional object containing optional parameters, including:
-    * $label: The label to plot beside the line, defaults to an empty string
+    * $label: The label to plot beside the line, defaults to an empty string.
-    * $color: The color of the line, defaults to blue
+    * $color: The color of the line, defaults to blue.
-    * $arrow: Whether or not to include an arrow on side B, defaults to false as specified by MapSettings
+    * $arrow: Whether or not to include an arrow on side B, defaults to mapDetails.setting.hasArrows
-    * $arrowPadding: How far the arrow should be from the endpoint
+    * $arrowPadding: How far the arrow should be from the endpoint.
+Default is 5
     * $thickness: How thick the line should be drawn.
-Defaults to 0.5 as specified by MapSettings
+Defaults to mapDetails.settings.pathSize
     * $labelColor: The color of the label beside the line, defaults to black
-    * $labelSize: The font size of the label, defaults to 2 as specified in MapSettings
+    * $labelSize: The font size of the label, defaults to mapDetails.settings.pathLabelSize
     * $labelOffset: The vertical position of the label relative to the point.
-This defaults to -$labelSize*1.5
+This defaults to -$labelSize
+	* $dotted: Whether or not to make the line dashed.
+Default is false.
+	* layer: Which layer to render the line on.
+Options are "lines" for generic lines, "scheduled" for a scheduled path, "actual" for an actual path, and "empty" for an empty path.
+Default is "lines".
+	* hasBackwards: Whether or not two lines going in opposite directions are rendering on top of each other.
+Really, this parameter just changes the positions of the labels to move them closer to the arrows.
+Default is false.
 * Returns: None
 * Usage:
   * `plotLine(longA, latA, longB, latB)`
+	* A basic example, plotting a simple line with no style parameters.
   * `plotLine(longA, latA, longB, latB, {$color: "#00F"})`
+	* A simple line, but with a color parameter.
   * `plotLine(longA, latA, longB, latB, {$label: "", $color: "#00F", $arrow: false, $arrowPadding: 5, $thickness: 0.5, $labelColor: "#000", $labelSize: 2, $labelOffset: -3})`
-  * Any variables in the brackets (the optional 5th parameter) are optional.
+	* A more advanced example, where the line is given several style parameters.
 ## `plotPoint`
 * Description: Plots a point with a label on the map based on latitude and longitude
 * Parameters: